luketpickering/GiBUU-t2k-dev/README.md

   To build GiBUUTools:

   - Make a build directory: `mkdir build`
-  - Configure the build: `cmake /path/to/source`
+  - Configure the build: `cd build && cmake ../`
   - Optional -- If you want to download, patch, and build a local version of GiBUU2016 use `cmake /path/to/source -DUSE_GIBUU=1` instead.
   - Build! `make`.